jwass/geojsonio.py/README.md

 geojsonio.py
 ============

-Open GeoJSON data on geojson.io.
+Open GeoJSON data on [geojson.io](http://geojson.io).
-A python port of [geojsonio-cli](https://github.com/mapbox/geojsonio-cli).
+This is a python port of [geojsonio-cli](https://github.com/mapbox/geojsonio-cli).

+Send data to geojson.io and open a browser within python

+    from geojsonio import display

+    with open('map.geojson') as f:
+        contents = f.read()

+    display(contents)

+It can also be used on the command line.
 Read or pipe a file

     geojsonio map.geojson
     geojsonio < run.geojson